paga-ju/TEDS22_2023/Workshop6/03_simple_web_app/readme.md

 > `http-server -c-1`

-Then the web application will be available via `http://localhost:8080`.
+Then the web application will be available (by default) via `http://localhost:8080` (another port might be chosen, e.g. 8081, if 8080 is unavailable).
 The `-c-1` flag ensures that the web browser wont cache any information (which is good while developing the web application).

 To stop the web server, press `ctrl + c`